cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 So what actually goes into computing the max and the sum?

 ## Row Reduce
-If we structured our MMA in a way where threads across multiple warps had each tiles output data, we would have to stage information through SMEM for cross-warp reduction, which would be significantly slower and more complicated.
+If we structured our MMA in a way where threads across multiple warps had each tile's output data, we would have to stage information through SMEM for cross-warp reduction, which would be significantly slower and more complicated.
 With miraculous foresight, we set up our MMA fragments where each warp holds an entire row's output for each tile.
 With 128 threads, we have 4 warps each owning 16 rows per MMA tile (see our `TiledMma` to refresh), each spanning the entire row.
-This allows us to use **warp reduction**, which is a "highly efficient CUDA parallel reduction technique that aggregates data across 32 threads within a single GPU warp."[^3] CUDA provides us with warp primitives such as `__shfl_down_sync()` or `__shfl_down_sync()`, which allow us to easily shuffle data across all threads in a warp without any load/stores or staging through shared memory.
+This allows us to use **warp reduction**, which is a "highly efficient CUDA parallel reduction technique that aggregates data across 32 threads within a single GPU warp."[^3] CUDA provides us with warp primitives such as `__shfl_down_sync()` or `__shfl_xor_sync()`, which allow us to easily shuffle data across all threads in a warp without any load/stores or staging through shared memory.
 As a result, there is zero memory latency or synchronization barriers, which makes our max/sum step ultra fast.

 > Warp reduction is the primary and fastest way to perform intra-warp communication.